 The nerve system and the metaphorical Achilles heel of the Catalog is its database.
 The Catalog database contains all links to both the outside world (seen from the Catalog) like disks as well as the inside word of user collections and image adjustments.
 No need to say that a backup of the database is paramount.

 Check your preference settings (General tab) on the frequency of your database backup.
 Note that the database is just a small file so frequent backups will not eat your disk space.
 You can also manually invoke a backup from the File menu.

 Capture One also comes with a verification feature, which checks the database for inconsistencies and will attempt to repair them.
 Note that opening a Catalog and during backup verification takes place as well.

 The physical location of imported images is represented in the Folders section of the Library.
 Images are either stored in the Catalog object (fully managed images) or you find your disk and folders listed (referenced images).
 So let’s zoom in on the Library > Folders section.

 In the screen image above you can see 4 images stored in the Catalog folder.
 These are imported Inside Catalog, hence they are fully managed.
 Yes, now it comes together!

 You also see 2 disks: Yosemite, which is internal, and No Name, an external disk.
 Images are imported from their Current Location, hence they are referenced.
 The green label next to the disks refers to their online state.

-The No Name disk however, was removed, like when you leave your external disk home while travelling.
-The red label indicates its offline state as are all images imported from that disk.
+The No Name disk, however, was removed, like when you leave your external disk home while traveling.
+The red label indicates its Offline state as are all images imported from that disk.
 Once the external disk is connected again, Capture One will automatically change its state to online.
 There is no need to take further action, no need to relocate.

 A detail of the Viewer shows the offline state of an image.
 No need to worry, as you can browse and edit (almost all edits) the image.